saminista7/bangla-sarcasm-emoji-nlp/README.md

 # 🇧🇩 Bangla Sarcasm & Sentiment Detection with Emojis 😄😡

 ## 📌 Overview
-এই প্রজেক্টে বাংলা টেক্সটে **sarcasm এবং sentiment detection** করা হয়েছে, যেখানে **emoji-aware NLP** পদ্ধতি ব্যবহার করা হয়েছে।
+This project focuses on **sarcasm and sentiment detection in Bangla text** using an **emoji-aware NLP pipeline**.
-বাংলা ভাষার ক্ষেত্রে emoji প্রায়ই sentiment বা sarcasm বোঝাতে গুরুত্বপূর্ণ ভূমিকা রাখে—এই প্রজেক্টে সেটাকেই কাজে লাগানো হয়েছে।
+Emojis play a crucial role in expressing sentiment and sarcasm in Bangla social media content, and this work explicitly models that signal instead of ignoring it.

-The goal was to build an NLP pipeline that better understands **real-world Bangla social media text**, especially informal language mixed with emojis.
+The goal is to improve understanding of **real-world Bangla social media text**, especially informal language mixed with emojis.

 ---

 ## 🧠 Problem Statement
-Traditional Bangla NLP models often:
+Most traditional Bangla NLP models struggle because they:
-- Emojis ignore করে ❌
+- Ignore emojis ❌
-- Sarcasm ভুলভাবে classify করে ❌
+- Misclassify sarcastic content ❌
-- Informal Bangla (Facebook / comments) handle করতে পারে না ❌
+- Perform poorly on informal Bangla (Facebook posts, comments) ❌

-এই প্রজেক্টে এসব limitation address করার চেষ্টা করা হয়েছে।
+This project addresses these limitations by incorporating emoji-based features into the modeling pipeline.

 ---

 ## 🔍 Key Features
 - 📝 Bangla text preprocessing (normalization, cleaning)
-- 😀 Emoji extraction & encoding as features
+- 😀 Emoji extraction and encoding as features
-- 🧠 Sarcasm & sentiment classification
+- 🧠 Sarcasm and sentiment classification
-- 📊 Comparative analysis: with vs without emoji features
+- 📊 Comparative analysis (with vs without emoji features)
-- 📉 Error analysis on sarcastic samples
+- 📉 Error analysis focused on sarcastic samples

 ---

 ## ⚙️ Techniques Used
-- Tokenization & text normalization (Bangla-focused)
+- Bangla-focused tokenization and normalization
-- Emoji-to-sentiment mapping
+- Emoji-to-sentiment feature mapping
-- TF-IDF / embedding-based features
+- TF-IDF / embedding-based representations
-- Classical ML & deep learning models
+- Classical ML and deep learning models
 - Train–validation performance comparison

 ---